 - More modern: Reflects 2 years and 3 months of technical progress since the FZ1000 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V comes out slightly ahead of the FZ1000 (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ1000 and the Sony RX100 V place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the FZ1000 or the RX100 V. At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.